SurajGusain0007/FAASO_SQL_ANALYSIS_PROJECT/README.md

 Today, Rebel Foods operates several brands, including Faasos, Behrouz Biryani, Oven Story, and Mandarin Oak, among others.
 These brands cater to different culinary preferences, offering a diverse range of cuisines and food options to customers.
 Rebel Foods has revolutionized the food delivery industry in India by leveraging technology, innovation, and a vast network of cloud kitchens, providing a seamless and enjoyable dining experience for its customers.

+In this Fassos Analysis Project I have solved Business Problems --

 ** ROLL_METRICS **

-1.HOW MANY ROLLS WERE ORDERED?
+1. HOW MANY ROLLS WERE ORDERED?
-2.HOW MANY UNIQUE CUSTOMER ORDERS WERE MADE?
+2. HOW MANY UNIQUE CUSTOMER ORDERS WERE MADE?